Mayahi

 Mayahi (var.
 Mayaki) is a town located in the Maradi Region of Niger.
 It is the seat of Mayahi Department and a Commune about 45 km from Tessaoua.
-In the mid 1990s it had a population of 2,200.
+In 2012 it had a population of 14,000 in the urban area.
 The name "Mayaki" is also a rulers' title among the Sudié and Maouri: local subgroups of the Hausa people.